 Top of the page

-Otomycosis is a fungus infection in the outer ear.
+Otomycosis is a fungal infection in the ear canal.
 It causes pain and itching.
 Sometimes fluid leaks from the ear.
 The infection can also cause a feeling of fullness in the ear and sometimes hearing loss.

 Children who were treated with antibiotics for an ear infection may also get this fungus.

-After your child has had an infection, he or she may get it again.
+After your child has had an infection, they may get it again.
 Your doctor may have you put medicine in your child's ear.
 Treatment also includes cleaning the ear often.

 Go to https://www.healthwise.net/patientEd